 Another important consideration for those who may be taking a test remotely is your testing device.
 Our own project manager Michelle Marlowe learned the importance of this the hard way while sitting for the PMI Project Management Professional (PMP) exam.

 Something as seemingly small as screen size was a major distracting factor.
-It’s important to think through the entire test-taking process beforehand and give care to even the little details.
+It’s important to think through the entire test-taking process beforehand and care for even the little details.

 Practice makes perfect

 One way to prepare for the testing environment while still getting some study time is with practice exams.
 Practice exams are an invaluable tool when you’re preparing.
 However, it’s equally important to know how and when to use them properly.